 Gas Lawn Mowers

 Gas lawn mowers can prove to be quite messy.
 Another disadvantage associated with gas lawn mowers is that as soon as the gasoline runs out, you have to travel for the purpose of buying more.
-An alternative to gas lawn mowers are electric lawn mowers.
+An alternative to gas lawn mowers is electric lawnmowers.

 However, a large number of people do not prefer these because of the presence of cords and they can get in the way.
 Those lawn mowers that use cords can also cause severe injuries.

 A majority of rotary push mowers are operated with the help of internal combustion engines.
-These internal combustion engines are either two stroke or four stroke and usually run on petrol or other fuels.
+These internal combustion engines are either two-stroke or four strokes and usually run on petrol or other fuels.
 Such gas lawn mowers usually have a single cylinder.

 The horsepower is usually two to seven on an average.
 Such engines are mostly carbureted and require a manual pull to kick-start them.
 However, a large number of brands offer gas lawn mowers that have an electric start.
 A throttle that helps to decrease or increase the speed of the engine was offered in the past.